YuSoeun/2021-1_OSS_FinalProject/README.md

 <h2>Why is this project useful?</h2>

 Most of them exist for scheduling and distribution of work.
-By making a difference from these apps, we plan to create a program that helps the process of proposing and determining app functions in the pre-development stage.
+By making a difference from these apps, I plan to create a program that helps the process of proposing and determining app functions in the pre-development stage.

 <h3>You can..</h3>